lun-ai/BMLP/README.md

 [4] J. Wielemaker, T. Schrijvers, M. Triska, and T. Lager, ‘SWI-Prolog’, Theory and Practice of Logic Programming, vol. 12, no. 1–2, pp. 67–96, 2012.

 [5] N.-F. Zhou, ‘The language features and architecture of B-Prolog’, Theory and Practice of Logic Programming, vol. 12, no. 1–2, pp. 189–218, Jan.
 2012, doi: 10.1017/S1471068411000445.

+[6] S. H. Muggleton, 'Hypothesizing an algorithm from one example: the role of specificity', Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, 381(2251): 20220046, 2023.